tytso/xfstests-bld/Documentation/building-xfstests.md

 The TOOLCHAIN_DIR shell variable can be used to specify the location for the alternate compiler toolchain if it is not your path.
-For example, let's assume you've install the Android Native Delevelopment Toolkit (NDK) and used the make-standalone-toolchain.sh to install a toolchain in /u1/arm64-toolchain.
+For example, let's assume you've installed the Android Native Development Kit (NDK) and used the make-standalone-toolchain.sh to install a toolchain in /u1/arm64-toolchain.
 (See the [Android NDK documentation](https://developer.android.com/ndk/guides/standalone_toolchain.html) for more information.)
 To use the standalone toolchain designed for